billchurch/webssh2/README.md

 config.json contains several options which may be specified to customize to your needs, vs editing the javascript direclty.
 This is JSON format so mind your spacing, brackets, etc...

 `listen.ip` default `127.0.0.1`
-* IP address node should listen on for client connections
+* IP address node should listen on for client connections.

 `listen.port` default `2222`
-* Port node should listen on for client connections
+* Port node should listen on for client connections.

 `user.name` default `null`
-* Specify user name to authenticate with
+* Specify user name to authenticate with.

 `user.password` default `null`
-* Specify password to authenticate with
+* Specify password to authenticate with.

 `ssh.host` default `null`
-* Specify host to connect to
+* Specify host to connect to.

 `ssh.port` default `22`
-* Specify SSH port to connect to
+* Specify SSH port to connect to.

 `ssh.term` default `xterm-color`
-* Specify terminal emulation to use
+* Specify terminal emulation to use.

 `header.text`
-* Specify header text, defaults to `My Header` but may also be set to `null`
+* Specify header text, defaults to `My Header` but may also be set to `null`.

 `header.background`
-* Header background, defaults to `green`
+* Header background, defaults to `green`.

+`session.name`
+* Name of session ID cookie. it's not a horrible idea to make this something unique.

+`session.secret`
+* Secret key for cookie encryption.
+You should change this in production.

 `options.challengeButton`
 * Challenge button.
 This option, which is still under development, allows the user to resend the password to the server (in cases of step-up authentication for things like `sudo` or a router `enable` command.